A Guide to Snapping Turtles

 Finding Snapping Turtles for Sale

-Baby snapping turtles and even snapping turtle eggs are collected from the wild to supply pet stores, leading to a population crisis.
+Babies, and even eggs, are collected from the wild to supply pet stores, leading to a population crisis.
 If you choose to buy a snapping turtle for a pet, be sure it is one that has been bred in captivity.

 Baby snapping turtles typically start at about $75, and prices can run up to $150 or higher for adults.